San Francisco Fog RFC: Mark Bingham

-Carrying on with Bingham's intention, Glaessgen went on to recruit others to found the Gotham Knights (rugby union), New York City's gay/inclusive rugby club.
+Carrying on with Bingham's intention, Glaessgen went on to recruit others to found the Gotham Knights, New York City's gay/inclusive rugby club.

 In the months following the events of September 11, 2001, the club was the focus of much media attention.
 Significantly, the team was profiled on HBO's Real Sports with Bryant Gumbel in a segment that aired October 16, 2001.
 The segment, "Good Sports, Good Men", reported by Mary Carillo and produced by Nick Dolin, is a very personal look at Bingham's relationship with the San Francisco Fog as a member of the club.
 The title is taken from Bingham's email to the team upon acceptance to the Northern California Rugby Football Union in spring 2001.
 Given his years playing rugby, Bingham was highly skeptical the union would accept a predominantly gay rugby team.
 In his email to the team, Bingham wrote: "We need to work harder.
 We need to get better...We have the chance to be role models for other gay folks who wanted to play sports, but never felt good enough or strong enough.
 More importantly, we have the chance to show the other teams in the league that we are as good as they are.
 Good rugby players.
 Good partiers.
 Good sports.
 Good men."

 In October 2001, the San Francisco Fog successfully lobbied IGR for the right to put on the Bingham Cup tournament, a XVs rugby tournament in San Francisco in June 2002.
 Eight teams traveled to San Francisco during Pride weekend of June 28–29, 2002 to compete over two days with the Fog coming out on top as the Cup's first winners.
 The event was held in San Francisco's Golden Gate Park.
 It was organized by Chris Zerlaut, who secured sponsorship from Nike and Guinness.
 The tournament was covered by press from around the world, including ESPN.
 The event was profiled in a two-page article in Rugby World magazine.
 The Fog A side emerged undefeated, defeating the London Kings Cross Steelers 27–5 in the final.
 Alice Hoagland, Mark Bingham's mom, presented the Fog with the trophy.

 The media publicity surrounding Bingham's death had a profound impact on the development gay/inclusive rugby clubs, a movement Bingham's death was a catalyst for setting into motion.
 On top of the many books, movies, television segments and articles about Bingham himself, the Bingham Cup tournament itself has been the subject of numerous documentaries and press articles.
 Hoagland became a 9/11 activist and, perhaps unexpectedly, a "gay-rugby godmother" and beloved figure of the gay rugby movement.
 She presented the cup to the winners of every staged Bingham Cup until her death December 22, 2020 at age 71.